contentful/experience-builder/packages/create-contentful-studio-experiences/README.md

 ## CLI steps

-1. Project Type - currently only supports React.
+1. Project Type - Currently supports React.
-2. React Type - currently only supports Vite + React + TypeScript.
+2. React Type - Currently supports Vite + React + TypeScript.
 3. Installation Path - The generated project will be installed here.
 4. _Optional_ Contentful Space - Note: only spaces that have already been "Experiences" enabled are eligible.
 See: [How to enable Experiences in a space](https://www.contentful.com/help/enable-spaces-for-experiences/).
     - Select your Contentful Organization.